-10. Crop Protection, LLC is a limited liability company organized and operating under the laws of the State of Delaware with its principal place of business at 410 South Swing Road, Greensboro, North Carolina 27409-2012.
-Crop Protection LLC has been served and appeared in this action.

-11. Syngenta Seeds LLC ("Syngenta Seeds"), formerly a Delaware corporation with a principal place of business at 11055 Wayzata Boulevard, Minnetonka, Minnesota 55305-1526, is now a Delaware limited liability company with Syngenta Corp. as its sole member.
+- 14. Crop Protection, LLC is a limited liability company organized and operating under the laws of the State of Delaware with its principal place of business at 410 South Swing Road, Greensboro, North Carolina 27409-2012.
+Crop Protection LLC is a subsidiary of Syngenta Seeds.
+Crop Protection LLC may be served under Rule 4(h)(1)(A), Fed.
+R. Civ.
+P., by and through its registered agent, The Corporation Company, Inc., 112 SW 7th Street, Suite 3C, Topeka, Kansas 66603.
+Crop Protection, LLC has agreed to accept waiver of service, pursuant to Rule 4, validly provided to Defendants Liaison Counsel as set forth in Order Relating to Consolidated Pleadings dated 3/10/15 (Dkt. #287). - 15.
+Syngenta Seeds, Inc. ("Syngenta Seeds") is a Delaware corporation with a principal place of business at 11055 Wayzata Boulevard, Minnetonka, Minnesota 55305-1526.
 Syngenta Seeds is a direct subsidiary of Syngenta Corp.
-Syngenta Seeds has been served and appeared in this action.
+It may be served under Rule 4(h)(1)(A), Fed R. Civ.
+P., by and through its registered agent, The Corporation Company, Inc., 112 SW 7th Street, Suite 3C, Topeka, Kansas 66603.
+Syngenta Seeds has agreed to accept waiver of service, pursuant to Rule 4, validly provided to Defendants' Liaison Counsel as set forth in Order Relating to Consolidated Pleadings dated 3/10/15 (Dkt. #287).
 Syngenta Seeds has described itself in its Complaint filed in Syngenta Seeds, Inc. v.
 Bunge North America, Inc., No. 5:11-cv-04074-MWB, United States District Court, Northern District of Iowa ("Bunge" or "Syngenta v.
-Bunge"), as a leading agribusiness company committed to sustainable agriculture through research and technology.
+Bunge"), as - a leading agribusiness company committed to sustainable agriculture through research and technology.
 Syngenta is, among other things, in the commercial seed business.
 It develops, produces, and sells, through dealers and distributors or directly to growers, a wide range of agricultural products, including corn and soybean seed exhibiting useful traits that have been developed with the techniques of modern biotechnology.
 The seed products are then grown and harvested as raw materials for the production of biofuels or grain for livestock feed; or are milled and processed for food products.